panifie/PingPong.jl/docs/src/engine/backtesting.md

 <!-- prettier-ignore -->
 !!! warning "Market orders can be surprising"
     Market orders _always_ go through in the backtest.
 If the candle has no volume the order incurs in _heavy_ slippage, and the execution price of the trades _can_ exceed the candle high/low price.

+## Checks

+Before creating an order, some checks run to sanitize the values.
+If for example the amount is too small, the order picks the minimum amount instead.
+If there isn't enough cash after the amount adjumested, the order will fail.
+See the ccxt docs for [precision and limits](http://docs.ccxt.com/#/?id=precision-and-limits).

+## Fees

+The fees come from the `AssetInstance` `fees` property, which itself comes from parsing the ccxt data about that particular symbol.
+Every trade accounts for such fees.

 ## Slippage